Cloud-Sahil/Terraform/Ec2/README.md

 ```
  - "+" resource to be created
  - "-" resource to be deleted
- - "~" resource to be chnage
+ - "~" resource to be change
 ### Install AWS Cli
 ```hcl
 snap install aws-cli --classic